Anniversary-Multiplayer-Collective/RAMP/assets/readme.md

 * Improved map shaders
 * So, so, SO many more bug fixes that we can't even remember!
 * Removed Herobrine

+Known Issues:
+* Reach maps are known to be a little more performance heavy.
+(Firefight maps even more so.)
+* Firefight maps have a issue where geometry pops in and out, As noted in the change log, This will be fixed in ED 0.7.2
+* Spire has a mopps issue where if you melee the top of the spire it crashes the game.
+It will not be included in voting due to this issue.